suraffy/suraffy/README.md

 # Hi there! 👋 I'm Surafel Araya

 Welcome to my GitHub profile!
-I'm a passionate full-stack developer with expertise in creating engaging and responsive user interfaces.
+I'm a full-stack developer with expertise in creating engaging user interfaces.
 I love turning ideas into reality through code and design.

 ## 🚀 About Me